GCOM7140/group-project/README.md

 For the third point, some questions I want to see you convey answers to include: how do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?
-For the fourth, be specific about the systems that your group has agreed to implement to increase the chances that you will develop analyses for this project in a [collaborative, accurate, and reproducible][Parker 2017] manner.

-On April 1, I will meet with each team for 30 minutes between the times of 11:00 am and 2:30 pm in RRH 203.
-The purpose of these meetings will be to discuss your progress and help you create significant momentum going into the final month of the semester.
+There is no grade associated with your proposal memo, however this is an opportunity to gain valuable feedback on your approach to satisfying the project requirements.
+Your professors will review each proposal memo in detail and will provide feedback meant to guide you toward a high-quality final deliverable.
+If appropriate, a meeting may be scheduled to discuss the proposal in more detail and set your group on a path toward success.

 ## Report Guidelines